 Workers' compensation is the largest and oldest of the government insurance programs.
 Workers' compensation offers medical coverage, as well as lost wages protection to employees for accidental injuries arising out of, and in the course of, employment.
-The law provides for 66 2/3 of average weekly wages to be paid to an employee once a claim for work-related injuries has been accepted.
+The law provides for up to two-thirds of an employee’s average weekly wage, not to exceed 100 percent of the state average weekly wage.
+The compensation is paid to an employee once a claim for work-related injuries has been submitted and accepted.
+Learn more.

-At MCPS, the employee can choose to use an in-network physician for medical care and receive workers’ compensation leave at 100 percent of their average weekly wages up to one year.
-If the employee elects to be treated by a physician who is outside the network of preferred providers, the employee will receive the state-mandated 66 2/3 wages and may supplement that amount with their own leave (subject to availability).
+At MCPS, permanent employees who choose to use an in-network physician for medical care will receive workers’ compensation leave at 100 percent of their average weekly net wages for up to one year.
+If a permanent employee elects to be treated by a physician who is outside of the network of preferred providers, the employee will receive the state average weekly wage as calculated by the MCPS claims administrator.
+The employee may choose to supplement that amount with their own leave (subject to availability).

-When an MCPS employee is injured at work, the employee must inform his or her supervisor, who then contacts CorVel Corporation–the MCPS claims administrator.
+When any MCPS employee is injured at work, the employee must inform his or her supervisor, who then contacts CorVel Corporation, the MCPS claims administrator.

 Once CorVel Corporation receives information about the injury, they will mail you a Notice of Employee's Claim form for you to complete and return.
 A claims adjuster at CorVel Corporation will then review the incident and determine compensability or eligibility for workers’ compensation benefits.
 Once the claim is determined compensable, CorVel Corporation and the ERSC Leave Administration team will work with the employee to ensure benefit continuation until the employee is able to return to work.

-If an employee will need time away from work, the employee will be required to submit two forms, MCPS Form 430-1: Leave Request along with MCPS Form 440-35: Certification of Physician or Health Care Provider, to his or her supervisor.
+If a permanent employee will need time away from work, the employee will be required to submit two forms, MCPS Form 430-1, Leave Request along with MCPS Form 440-35, Certification of Physician or Health Care Provider, to their supervisor.

 The determination of when an employee is able to return to work may take an unpredictable length of time, based primarily upon the extent of the employee’s injuries, and the requirements of their position with MCPS.